dsccommunity/TheDSCBook/manuscript/lcm-pull-server.md

 It's really important to know that this is the one request sent via HTTP PUT, not by POST.
 The node expects an HTTP 204 reply, with no content in the body of the request.
 It simply indicates a successful registration; a status of 400 (Bad Request) indicates a malformed request.
 It's possible for a Web server to block PUT requests, while allowing POST requests.
 Such a configuration would prevent new registrations.

 The LCM actually performs this registration **each and every time** it checks in with the pull server.
-However, given that the LCM has created an AgentId now stored on the Pull Server (which Get-DSCLocalConfigurationManager will now show).

-The node inserts the RegistrationKey into the HTTP request _headers_:
+However, given that the LCM has created an AgentId now stored on the Pull Server (which Get-DSCLocalConfigurationManager will now show), the node inserts the RegistrationKey into the HTTP request _headers_:

 ```
 Authorization: Shared xxxxxxxxx